-Source code is very tightly linked to secret sprawl but unfortunately, this is not the only origin of sensitive information leaks.
+Source code is tightly linked to secret sprawl, but unfortunately, this is not the only origin of sensitive information leaks.

-Security teams who are looking to secure the entire perimeter of an application need to consider all possible sources where sensitive information like secrets could leak.
-Today we are going to take a deep dive into an often overlooked source: Docker images.
+Security teams looking to secure an application's entire perimeter need to consider all possible sources where sensitive information like secrets could leak.
+Today we will dive deeply into an often-overlooked source: Docker images.

 Reminder on Docker images

 First of all, what is a Docker container?
 Simply put, a container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.